 PretargetingConfig where you’d like to receive SSL inventory, ensure that you do not target

 RichMediaCapabilityNonSSL.
 By not targeting

-RichMediaCapabilityNonSSL, you will receive all non-SSL and SSL inventory that matches your other pretargeting selections.
+RichMediaCapabilityNonSSL, you receive all non-SSL and SSL inventory that matches your other pretargeting selections.
 Targeting

-RichMediaCapabilitySSL will also get you both types of inventory, but is unnecessary.
+RichMediaCapabilitySSL also gets you both types of inventory, but is unnecessary.

-- Before declaring SSL compliance for all of your RTB creatives, we highly recommend initially testing in small batches.
+- Before declaring SSL compliance for all of your RTB creatives, we highly recommend testing in small batches initially.